usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-software-crypto.png" alt="authenticator" style="width: 100px;height: 100px"/></td>
     <td>A multi-factor software cryptographic authenticator is a cryptographic key is stored on disk or some other “soft” media that requires activation through a second factor of authentication.
 Authentication is accomplished by proving possession and control of the key.
 The authenticator output is highly dependent on the specific cryptographic protocol, but it is generally some type of signed message.
-The MF software cryptographic authenticator is *something you have*, and it may be activated by either *something you know* or *something you are*.</td>
+The MF software cryptographic authenticator is <i>something you have</i>, and it may be activated by either <i>something you know</i> or <i>something you are</i>.</td>
   </tr>
   </table>
   </div>